 Of Goldbricks and Blockheads: Brick steps that appear in one episode and no others in "Hogan's Heroes"

-Where Are They Now/Where They Ended Up: (and I might be forgetting a few here, too)
+Where Are They Now/Where They Ended Up: (I'm forgetting a few here, too)

 Peanuts: "It's the Senior Prom, Charlie Brown", "You're A Friend, Charlie Brown"

-Full House: Too many to name, in addition to my 9th season above.
-"Goiing Out On Top" is a good summary of a few BU events that are different.
+Full House: Too many to name, in addition to my 9th season.
+"Going Out On Top" is a good summary of a few BU events that are different.

 Cosby Show: My 2 "Full House" crossovers, "Make Up, San Francisco," and "I Want To Be A Part of It"

-Hogan's Heroes"The Green Green Grass of Home" (Series finale), "It Was Worth It All" (Jackie Robinson's first game), "Forgiveness" (crossover with "Touched By An Angel" as Andrew and a human witness to Gen. Burkhalter, Hogan tries to forgive him); also, an alternate ending in "Oskar's Box"
+Hogan's Heroes"The Green Green Grass of Home" (Series finale), "It Was Worth It All" (Jackie Robinson's first game), "Forgiveness" (crossover with "Touched By An Angel"; also, an alternate ending in "Oskar's Box"

 Battlestar Galactica (original): "We've Come This Far By Faith" (Crossover with "Touched By An Angel," which let me logically use an idea I'd had after the original ended)